 When designing packaging, designers must consider not only retail appeal, but also the production efficiency.
 Finding a balance between the two can truly optimize both the environmental and sustainability goals.

 Choosing materials for eco-friendly products can often be challenging, especially for small businesses.
 Many eco-friendly materials, such as organic cotton and biodegradable plastics, often require high minimum order quantities and often lack color options.
 This makes prototyping and design harder and more expensive.

 To make my products more environmentally friendly, I often use natural materials such as cotton, corduroy, jute, cork, and bamboo fibers as main product ingredients.
 While in many cases I cannot use organic cotton due to style and color constraints, I make sure they are colored with ecological dyes from reliable suppliers.

-Besides natural materials recycled, or recyclable materials are another option.
+Besides natural materials, recycled or recyclable materials are another option.
 What is the difference between the two?
 Recycled materials are made from materials that have been reprocessed or otherwise treated as waste.
-For example, processing used water bottles with polyester fabric is a popular recycled material.
+For example, converting used water bottles to polyester fabric is a popular recycled material.
 We call it rPET (recycled polyethylene terephthalate polyester fabric).

 Recyclable materials, on the other hand, are those that can be made from virgin raw materials but can be recycled after use.
 For example, TPU (Thermoplastic Polyurethane) is an eco-friendly and recyclable material because not only is it recyclable (not all plastics are recyclable), but it also consumes less energy than PVC in its production process.
 It is an eco-friendly alternative to non-recyclable plastics like PVC.